 Light in the Shadows

-Join us in an abandoned, candle-lit warehouse in historic Uptown Kingston as renowed musicians Lun Li and Chase park perform a range of evocative works for violin and cello, taking us on a sonic journey from darkness to illumination.
+Join us for an evening of music, wine and conversation as Lun Li and Chase Park perform a range of evocative works for violin and cello, taking us on a sonic journey from darkness to illumination.

 The Program